techidaily/site-facebook/source/_posts/buzz-in-online-sphere-deciphering-vague-publicity.md

 ## What Is Vaguebooking?

  There was a time when people kept diaries in order to express their innermost thoughts and feelings.
-Now, while[digital journaling is a thing](https://www.makeuseof.com/tag/the-beginners-guide-to-digital-journaling/) , people mainly post their thoughts on social media.
+Now, while [digital journaling is a thing](https://www.makeuseof.com/tag/the-beginners-guide-to-digital-journaling/) , people mainly post their thoughts on social media.
 Unfortunately, this often takes the form of vaguebooking, which can be extremely annoying.

 But what is vaguebooking?